-Note that both the D$\Delta$KP and D$\Delta$KP(E) give rise to the Volterra hierarchy via there squared eigenfunction symmetry constraints, there should have some correlations behind the fact.
+Note that both the D$\Delta$KP and D$\Delta$mKP(E) give rise to the Volterra hierarchy via there squared eigenfunction symmetry constraints, there should have some correlations behind the fact.

 Let us consider the gauge transformation

 with an unfixed scalar function $h_n$, which gives rise to

 From \eqref{mkp2hie-hie} we know that